antonmi/espec/README.md

   include_examples(SharedSpec)
 end
 ```
-You can also use 'let' variables from parent module in shared examples.
+You can also use `let` variables from parent module in shared examples.
-Use `let_overridable` macro to define 'lets' which will be overridden.
+Use `let_overridable` macro to define `let`s which will be overridden.
 You can pass single atom, list of atoms, or keyword with default values.
 See examples below.
 ```elixir